Alan Weiss is the authority on solo consulting. A colour analyst is in many ways a solo consultant. I own several of his books.

-Solid black shifts the distractions up to the person’s face.
-Break down the order of what you recorded in the next ten people you see.
-In order of appearance, on a person who could have spent their money on a much better version of black, customized to their own colouring, we will see
+Consider the order of what you saw in the next ten people you meet.
+In order of appearance, on a person who could have spent their money on a version of black customized for their own colouring, we will see

 shadow under chin,

 red eyelids again, how come they’re red?? must suffer from allergies,